php-taskman/core/README.md

     tasks:
       - { task: "process", source: "behat.yml.dist", destination: "behat.yml" }
     # Add preconditions that are going to be evaluated before running the command.
-    # If one of these preconditions does not returns 0, the command is not runned.
+    # If one of these preconditions does not return 0, the command is not run.
     preconditions:
       - test -f .env
-    # ...and option definitions are under 'options' key.
+    # ...and option definitions are under the 'options' key.
     options:
       # The option name, without the leading double dash ('--').
       webdriver-url: